- What is a NetCourse?

 required to be online participating at any specific time.
 Instead,

-lectures are posted every Friday, and participants can view/work on
+lessons are posted every Friday, and participants can view/work on

 course materials at their convenience anytime thereafter.

-After reading the lecture,
+After reading the lesson,

 participants can post questions and comments to the course discussion